vlaurenzano/PhotoManager/README.md

 Configurable runtime environments

 ## Instructions:
 Create a db and then run the patch in the App/Migrations folder in it.
-Then navigate to the homepage.
+Set your db details and environment setting in the config.ini,  then navigate to the homepage.